Introduction to Tribal Gaming

 In brief, these three gaming classifications are:

-All tribes have traditional ceremonies – it’s part of what makes them a tribe.
+All tribes have traditional ceremonies – part of what makes them a tribe.
 Class II games are legal if the state doesn’t prohibit that specific game, like bingo.
-This allowance applies to electronic gaming machines based on bingo as well as the table game of bingo.
+This allowance applies to electronic gaming machines based on bingo and the table game of bingo.

 Class III applies to games of chance.
 It’s also something of a catch-all.
-Another way to define Class III games is anything which is neither Class I or Class II.
+Another way to define Class III games is anything that is neither Class I nor Class II.

 One final note about Class II versus Class III electronic gaming machines: They can be challenging to tell apart.
 You can tell the difference between these machines by whether the player chooses an action during gameplay.